 Is Windhoek worth visiting?
-Yes, I would say.
+Yes, I love it.
 Give it a chance!
-There are a couple cool landmarks to see and some remarkable history to discover.
+There are a couple cool tourist attractions to see and some remarkable history to discover.
 Learning how Namibia became an independent country gives you some great background information for your Namibia trip and understanding its culture.

 In this complete Windhoek travel guide I will first list the best places to visit and then come up with some really cool things to do.
 At the end I will also give you some sightseeing and other travel tips for Windhoek.
 With the help of this blog I am sure you will be making the most of your trip to Windhoek.

 I have traveled to Namibia multiple times and saw most of tourist attractions around the country.
-I also organized a Traveltomtom Namibia Group Trip.
-Check it out in the link and find a 32 minutes video of all our Namibia travel adventures.
+I also organized Traveltomtom Group Trips to Namibia.
+Read more about it in the link and find a vlog of all our Namibia travel adventures.

 RELATED: 16 Best Things To Do in Namibia! - COMING SOON